Livingdead1989/livingdead1989.github.io/_posts/2020-09-08-installing-a-rootca-certificate.md

 title:  "Installing a root/CA Certificate in Ubuntu"
 date:   2020-09-08 09:33:44 +0000
 categories: ubuntu
+description: How to install a root certificate authority certificate in Ubuntu
 ---

+SSL certificates work on a structure regarded as the “chain of trust.”
+It’s a chain of certificates starting from the certificate authority (CA).

 Given a CA certificate file `foo.crt`, follow these steps to install it on Ubuntu: